AmandaKwok28/vectorgrad/README.md

 ## Usage

-To explore vectorgrad on the MNIST handwritten digits dataset, navigate to the `/demo` directory and run the vectorgrad.ipynb notebook.
+To explore vectorgrad on a toy XOR dataset, navigate to the `/demo` directory and run the vectorgrad.ipynb notebook.
 The notebook walks through basic usage, forward passes, and gradient computation using vectorized tensors.

 To import the core `Tensor` class in your own code: